VR51/oneup/README.md

 # USE TO:

-1) Install MAME from source
+1) Install/Update MAME from source (includes tools)
-2) Update MAME from source
-3) Install QMC2 from source
-4) Update QMC2 from source
+2) Install/Update QMC2 from source (includes QMC2, QMC2 Arcade, QCHDMAN and the man help pages)
-5) Update MAME default data files: artwork, bgfx, ctrlr, hash, keymaps, language, plugins, roms, samples.
+3) Update MAME default data files: artwork, bgfx, ctrlr, hash, keymaps, language, plugins, roms and samples.
-6) Create default output data directories: cfg nvram memcard inp sta snap diff comments
+4) Create default output data directories: cfg, nvram, memcard, inp, sta, snap, diff and comments
-7) Delete, or not, stale files before new files are downloaded.
+5) Delete, or not, stale files before new files are downloaded.
 Option set affects only actions committed.
+6) Set the number of parallel jobs make should use during build process.
-8) Install packages required to successfully build MAME and QMC2.
+7) Install packages required to successfully build MAME and QMC2.
 This option shows until used.

 # DETAILED INSTRCTIONS